 Holiday Letting Price Information in Bridlington

-In the above graph, you will find information on average prices of the holiday lettings & cottages in Bridlington. £111 is the highest price average in the next twelve months.
-Conversely, the cheapest average prices are in a week of December (01/12 - 08/12).
+In this graph, you will find £110 is the highest price average in the next twelve months.
+Conversely, the cheapest average prices are in one week of February (23/02 - 02/03).

 Holiday Home Availability Information in Bridlington

 The availability graph shows the percentage of available rentals in Bridlington.
-The week with the lowest percentage of available accommodations is in December (22/12 - 29/12).
-On the contrary, only 21% of the holiday homes are booked during a week in August (24/08 - 31/08).
+The week with the lowest percentage of available properties is in February (23/02 - 02/03).
+In contrast, only 13% of the holiday homes are booked during a week in October (12/10 - 19/10).

 The Weather in Bridlington

-This is the climate diagram in Bridlington.
-In July maximum temperatures go higher than 21°.
-January is the coolest month, with average minimal temperature reaching 2°.
-The rainiest month is July while the driest month is September.
+This is the climate diagram for Bridlington.
+In July, maximum temperatures climb above 21°.
+January is the coolest month, with the average minimum temperature falling to 2°.
+The rainiest month is July, while the driest month is September.